Kayak Adventures, High and Low2021 Jul 20

 Saturday last I went on another kayaking trip.
 It was a substantial contrast.

 27 people met at a park on Lake Washington’s west side and kayaked across to Kirkland on the east side.
 We got coffee at the shops there and returned across the lake.
-The water vessels were sea kayaks (like mine), recreational kayaks and Standup PaddleBoards.
+The water vessels were sea kayaks (like mine), recreational kayaks and standup paddleboards (SUP).

 The water had modest chop from powerboats - enough to knock one gal on a SUP partway into the water.
-However on this trip, nobody got scared.
+However on this trip, nobody got scared or needed rescue.
 Everybody had a great social time!